-Finally, in the DAW, create a new track with the correct input assigned.
-Ensure that this track is sent to your speaker output and NOT to the output that's connected to your amp via the re-amp box to avoid a feedback loop.
+Finally, in your DAW, create a new track with the correct input assigned.
+Ensure this track is sent to your speaker output and NOT to the output that's connected to your amp via the re-amp box to avoid a feedback loop.

 Now press record on this track - the dry signal should be sent through a line output on your interface, through the re-amp box and into the amp, which will then be recorded by the microphone onto your new track.

 There are some helpful tutorials showing how to record both a dry and re-amped signal at the same time in this video series featuring a Clarett 2Pre: